The Chronology of Revelation

 the woman and the beast

-This second “woman,” dressed in a worldly garment of purple, scarlet, gold, precious stones, and pearls (Revelation 17:4a), is in stark contrast with (and in opposition to) the first “woman,” dressed in a heavenly garment of the sun, moon, and stars (12:1)—true Judaism.
-The primary agonist and antagonist of Judaism is Islam, whose holy book is the Qur’an or Koran.
+This second “woman,” dressed in a worldly garment of purple, scarlet, gold, precious stones, and pearls (Revelation 17:4a), is in stark contrast with (and in opposition to) the first “woman,” dressed in a heavenly garment of the sun, moon, and stars (12:1).
+The primary agonist and antagonist of Israel is Islam, whose holy book is the Qur’an or Koran.
 (You can read it here: The Noble Qu’ran.)
-During the reign of the Antichrist, it may be that Islam will be merged with distorted perversions or “prostitutions” of other religious systems (for instance, errant forms of Catholicism, Protestantism, New Age, and/or even Judaism, the latter possibly exemplified by 2:9b).
+During the reign of the Antichrist, it may be that Islam will be merged with distorted perversions or “prostitutions” of other religious systems (for instance, errant forms of Catholicism, Protestantism, Chrislam, New Age, and/or even Judaism, the latter possibly exemplified by 2:9b).

 On the woman’s “forehead” is written Babylon the Great (Revelation 17:5), which could imply that she belongs to Babylon the Great (just as God’s servants from the tribes of Israel will have God’s seal on their foreheads—7:2-8) and/or that she is representative of Babylon the Great.
 It also could be that the “mark” or “number” of the beast (13:16-18) will be a confirmation, on the foreheads or right hands of those who have received it, of their submission to the religious and political systems of the “woman” and Babylon the Great.